vtexdocs/dev-portal-content/docs/vtex-io/Reference/vtex-io-documentation-vtex-io-cli-installation-and-command-reference/vtex-io-documentation-vtex-io-cli-command-reference.md

 ### unlink

 Unlinks an app from the current workspace.
-If no app is specified, it defaults to the app in the current directory.
+If no app is specified to unlink, it defaults to the app in the current directory.

 #### Usage